The Bachelor (American TV series) season 24

 The twenty-fourth season of The Bachelor premiered on January 6, 2020.
 This season features 28-year-old Peter Weber, a Delta Air Lines pilot from Westlake Village, California.

 Weber finished in third place on the fifteenth season of The Bachelorette featuring Hannah Brown.

 The season ended on March 10, 2020, with Weber choosing to propose to 23-year-old model Hannah Ann Sluss.
 However, during the live After the Final Rose special, it was revealed that Weber and Sluss had ended their engagement in January 2020.
 Although Weber and runner-up Madison Prewett admitted to still having feelings for each other, they ultimately decided not to pursue a relationship.
 On May 2, 2020, Weber revealed that he was dating fifth-placed Kelley Flanagan.
-Weber and Flanagan announced their breakup on December 31, 2020, but got back together in August 2022.
+Weber and Flanagan announced their breakup on December 31, 2020.
+They got back together in August 2022, but broke up again in April 2023.

 Production

 Casting and contestants

 On September 17, 2019, during the reunion episode of season six of Bachelor in Paradise, Weber was announced as the next Bachelor by host Chris Harrison, over castmates Tyler Cameron and Mike Johnson.

-Notable contestants include Alayah Benavidez and Victoria Paul, who competed together at Miss USA 2019 who were Miss Texas USA 2019 and Miss Louisiana USA 2019 respectively, the latter who finished in the top 15, Benavidez was also previously crowned Miss United States 2016; Miss Iowa USA 2017 and Miss USA 2017 competitor Kelsey Weier; Miss Montana Teen USA 2013 and Miss Teen USA 2013 competitor Maurissa Gunn; and Miss Tennessee USA competitor Hannah Ann Sluss.
+Notable contestants include Alayah Benavidez and Victoria Paul, who competed together at Miss USA 2019 who were Miss Texas USA 2019 and Miss Louisiana USA 2019 respectively, the latter who finished in the top 15, Benavidez was also previously crowned Miss United States 2016; Miss Iowa USA 2017 and Miss USA 2017 competitor Kelsey Weier; and Miss Montana Teen USA 2013 and Miss Teen USA 2013 competitor Maurissa Gunn.
 It also includes Madison Prewett, the daughter of Auburn Tigers men's basketball assistant coach and director of operations Chad Prewett.

 Filming and development

 On September 25, 2019, it was reported that the season would film in Cleveland, Ohio and Costa Rica.
 Weber suffered a minor facial injury while filming in Costa Rica.
 In addition to those locations, the season also included visits to Chile, Peru, and Australia.

+Previous Bachelorette Hannah Brown, former contestant Demi Burnett, country music artists Tenille Arts, Chase Rice, and Hunter Hayes, television personalities Carson Kressley and Janice Dickinson, comedian Fred Willard, retired NFL players Josh Cribbs and Hanford Dixon, and Auburn Tigers coach Bruce Pearl made guest appearances this season.

 Contestants

 On September 17, 2019, 33 potential contestants were revealed on The Bachelor's social media pages.

-The final cast of 30 women was revealed on December 16, 2019.
+The final cast of 30 women was announced on December 16, 2019.